micbay/RaceTimerAndController/README.md

 <br>

 # **The Keypad**
-Using a full 4x4 membrane keypad is probably not needed for this project since we have pretty simple interface, but these are readily available for only a couple dollars and facilitate an easy to use, and program UI.
+Using a full 4x4 membrane keypad is probably not needed for this project since the interface needs aren't too great, but these are readily available for only a couple dollars and facilitate an easy to use, and program, UI.
 They do, however, require 8 pins, but because of our pin savings on the displays we have enough available.
 ![Keypad](Images/Keypad.png)
 <br>

 ## Keypad Library and Initialization in Code:
-To handle working with the keypad input, we will use the aptly named [Keypad](https://www.arduino.cc/reference/en/libraries/keypad/) library.
-These buttons are not on an interrupt so they need to be poled to detect a keypress.
+To handle working with the keypad input, the aptly named [Keypad](https://www.arduino.cc/reference/en/libraries/keypad/) library can be used.
+The keypad is not on an interrupt so it needs to be poled to detect a keypress.
 In this application the game has a menu state and a race state.
 In the menu state, which is active while using the UI, it's not a problem to pole for a key press every loop, giving a very responsive interface.
-During a race, the keypad is not used so the code does not pole for presses.
+During a race, the keypad is not used so the program does not pole for presses.
 When a race is paused, it will pole for an asterisk `*`, but stop again if the race is restarted.
 ```cpp
 // Library to support 4 x 4 keypad
 #include <Keypad.h>